Join the Investor Relations Mailing List

 New York City also issues bonds to refinance outstanding bonds for interest savings.
 These refundings are strictly economic and do not extend the final maturity of the debt or cause increases in debt expense in any year.

-The Comptroller through the Bureau of Public Finance and the Mayor through the Office of Management and Budget (OMB) share the responsibility for issuing bonds and notes backed by the City’s General Obligation (GO), as well as debt of the NYC Transitional Finance Authority (TFA) and NYC Municipal Water Finance Authority (NYW).
+The Comptroller, through the Bureau of Public Finance, and the Mayor, through the Office of Management and Budget (OMB), share the responsibility for issuing bonds and notes backed by the City’s General Obligation (GO), as well as debt of the NYC Transitional Finance Authority (TFA) and NYC Municipal Water Finance Authority (NYW).
 Working with OMB, the Comptroller’s Office determines and approves structures, terms, and conditions for all City debt.
 The Comptroller also reviews and approves debt issued by Tobacco Settlement Asset Securitization Corporation, TSASC, Inc., the NYC Housing Development Corporation, the Trust for Cultural Resources and NYC Health and Hospitals, and the Battery Park City Authority and participates in the issuance of Sales Tax Asset Receivable Corporation (STAR) and Hudson Yards Infrastructure Corporation (HYIC) bonds, among others.